Subband Splitting: Simple, Efficient and Effective Technique for Solving Block Permutation Problem in Determined Blind Source Separation: Preliminaries

-To separate the signals using Eq.~\eqref{linop}, the permutation in the demixing matrices $(\mathbf{W}_{\!f})_{f=1}^F$ must be consistent across all frequencies.
-A standard approach to the permutation problem is to model the co-occurrence of the frequency components of source signals.
-For instance, IVA considers the frequency-directional group structure, which results in the minimization problem of the following cost function\cite{hiroeSolutionPermutationProblem2006,kimIndependentVectorAnalysis2006}:
+To separate the sources using Eq.~\eqref{eq:LinearSeparation}, addressing the permutation problem is essential.
+Namely, the extraction target of demixing vector $\mathbf{w}_{\!fn}^\mathsf{H}$ in Eq. \eqref{eq:prodSeparation} must be consistent across all frequencies $f =1,\ldots,F$.
+A standard approach to the permutation problem is to model the co-occurrence of the frequency components.
+For instance, IVA \cite{hiroeSolutionPermutationProblem2006,kimIndependentVectorAnalysis2006} considers the frequency-directional group structure, which results in the minimization problem of the following objective function: